-Figure 3 Overall Compliance with Perinatal Wellbeing package Central Line Associated Blood Stream Infection (CLABSI) Bloodstream infections can lead to mortality and preterm babies who have infections are more likely to develop neurodevelopmental disability.
+Central Line Associated Blood Stream Infection (CLABSI)

+Bloodstream infections can lead to mortality and preterm babies who have infections are more likely to develop neurodevelopmental disability.
 Taking steps when inserting and looking after a central line (e.g. long line or umbilical line) can prevent some infections.

-Two cases of CLABSI acquired within NHSAA have been recorded since June 2019.
+The number of CLABSI acquired within NHS Ayrshire & Arran remain low with three recorded since August 2018.
 One case which was recorded in April 2021 was in relation to a baby transferred from another Health Board with cultures sent on the day of admission.
-This infection was not attributed to NHSAA NNU; however, the service is required to report this within their data.
+This infection was not attributed to NHS Ayrshire & Arran NNU; however, the service is required to report this within their data.